 The IU South Bend Dental Hygiene clinic is open to the public.
-It is a preventive dental hygiene clinic offering services to the population of Michiana at a reduced cost.
+We offer preventive dental hygiene services to the population of Michiana at a reduced cost.
 Our services include dental prophylaxis (cleaning), non-surgical periodontal therapy (deep cleaning), periodontal assessments, oral cancer screenings, dental radiographs (x-rays), and dental sealants.

 A dental prophylaxis is commonly known as a tooth cleaning.
 The dental hygienist is typically the person that cleans the teeth in the dental office.
 Here at IU South Bend, our dental hygiene students are supervised while providing all treatment by qualified dental hygiene faculty and dentists.
 Cleaning the teeth is vital to the health of the mouth.
 Calculus or 'tartar' builds up on the teeth causing a trap for more destructive plaque or what we in the profession like to call biofilm.
 This plaque houses bacteria among other items that are destructive to the teeth and the gums.
 It can build up both above the gumline and below the gumline.
 When the biofilm is allowed to build up below the gumline (due to not having professional cleanings every six months or sooner) it destroys the gum tissue attachment to the tooth causing inflammation and swelling.
 This condition is called gingivitis.
 If it is left untreated it can worsen and become periodontal disease.
 Periodontal disease requires a deep cleaning sometimes called Scaling and Root Planing or Non-surgical periodontal therapy.